 According to J. Paul.
 Leagans, “Communication is a process by which two or more people exchange ideas, facts, feelings or impressions in such a way that each gains a common understanding of the meaning, intent or use of message.”

-The communication model as given by J. P. Leagans is presented below:
+The communication model as given by J. P. Leagans is:

 As shown in the diagram, there are six key elements of communication process:

 4. Treatment of the message

 6. Audience response.

 This is the person who starts the process of communication in operation.
 He is the source of the message.
 A good communicator is characterized by following:

 1. He should be perceived by the audience.